-A database administrator uses software to store and organize data and make it accessible to users, while keeping it safe from unauthorized prosecutions.
+A database administrator uses software to store and organize data and make it accessible to users while keeping it safe from unauthorized prosecutions.
 They ensure databases run efficiently.

-Database administrators use specific software application to store and organizational data and information, such as financial data, customer information and shipping records.
+Database administrators use a specific software application to store and organizational data and information, such as financial data, customer information and shipping records.
 They assure that data are accessible to users and secure from unauthorized access.